bigashman/roadshow/08-databases.md

 going to add MongoDB to our `mlbparks` project and then rewire our application to talk to the database using environment variables.

-We are going to use the MongoDB image that is included with OpenShift Origin.
+We are going to use the MongoDB image that is included with OpenShift.

 By default, this will use *EmptyDir* for data storage, which means if the *Pod* disappears the data does as well.
 In a real application you would use